 Banks continue to dominate the International B2B payments space even though they provide slow and typically expensive services, especially when it comes to small and mid-sized enterprises (SMEs).
 Additionally, SMEs are often at a working-capital disadvantage with many of their suppliers.

 Fortunately, relatively new FinTech players in this realm are gaining popularity, giving companies from small and mid-sized businesses (SMBs) to large enterprises more cost-effective alternatives from which to extend trade credit to their buyers.

-B2B international payments are more complex than personal overseas transfers in different ways.
+B2B international payments are more complex than personal overseas transfers.

-For instance, if you need to make a payment in excess of a million dollars, you might have no option than to turn to a bank.
-While banks usually provide considerably marked up exchange rates and charge steep fees, businesses using their services are left wanting for better alternatives.
+For instance, if you need to make a payment in excess of a million dollars, you might have no option but to turn to a bank.
+While banks usually provide considerably marked-up exchange rates and charge steep fees, businesses using their services are left wanting better alternatives.

 Some leading players that already dabble in this space include TransferWise, WorldFirst, OFX, Remitr, and Revolut.

-A recent research carried out by Juniper suggests that the B2B international payments space is all set for disruption that will come about because of evolving technologies and changes in banking regulations.
+A recent study carried out by Juniper suggests that the B2B international payments space is all set for the disruption that will come about because of evolving technologies and changes in banking regulations.

-Juniper identifies Visa and Mastercard as leading pioneers in this space.
-Visa’s B2B Connect service makes use of a blockchain solution, Chain Core.
+This study identifies Visa and Mastercard as leading pioneers in this space.
+Visa’s B2B Connect service makes use of a blockchain solution called Chain.

 In addition, Visa has also tied up with Billtrust, a leading provider of order-to-cash solutions, with the aim of providing virtual cards for B2B transactions.

-Mastercard, on the other hand, is working with Optal, a B2B global payment solutions provider and virtual card specialist, to provide virtual business accounts.
+Mastercard, on the other hand, works with Optal (now part of WEX), a B2B global payment solutions provider and virtual card specialist, to provide virtual business accounts.